Twenty non-looping tones and very fine volume steps mask hallway and street noise quietly—no lights or extras to disturb sleep.

 Quick picks (who wins at what)

-- Overall Best (adults & kids): LectroFan Classic – digital, non-looping noise with fine volume steps and excellent masking.
+- Overall Best (adults & kids): LectroFan Classic – digital, non-looping sound with fine volume steps and excellent masking.

-- Best for Nurseries (sound + light + app): Hatch Rest (2nd Gen) – nightlight, sound, and schedules in one, phone-free once set up.
+- Best for Nurseries (sound + light + app): Hatch Rest (2nd Gen) – nightlight, sound, and schedules in one, with on-device controls after setup.

-- Best Mechanical “real fan” sound: Yogasleep Dohm Classic – the OG physical fan for natural, soothing whoosh.
+- Best Mechanical “real fan” sound: Yogasleep Dohm Classic – a true fan-based whoosh with simple, analog tuning.

-- Best Portable/Travel: Yogasleep Hushh (aka Rohm) – pocketable, USB-C recharge, stroller or hotel-room champ.
+- Best Portable/Travel: Yogasleep Hushh (aka Rohm) – compact, rechargeable, and easy to clip to a stroller or pack for hotels.

-- Best Budget: Homedics SoundSpa – basic, inexpensive, easy buttons (loops are audible at low volume, but fine for many).
+- Best Budget: Homedics SoundSpa – simple, inexpensive, and easy to use (you may notice looping at very low volumes).

 Comparison table